 In 2016 we entered into a credit agreement with PNC Bank, National Association, as administrative agent, and the lenders party thereto.
 The credit agreement provides us with a revolving line of credit of up to \$300 million that is available through November 22, 2021.
 The credit agreement includes an accordion feature to increase the line of credit by up to an additional \$100 million in the form of additional revolving credit loans or in the form of term loans.
-The loans under the line of credit will bear interest at the Euro Rate (as defined) or the Base Rate (as defined), at the Company's option, plus the Applicable Margin (as defined) based on the Borrower's Leverage Ratio (as defined).
+The loans under the line of credit will bear interest at the Euro Rate (as defined) or the Base Rate (as defined), at our option, plus the Applicable Margin (as defined) based on the Borrower's Leverage Ratio (as defined).
 The Applicable Margin ranges from 1.25% to 2.25% for the Euro Rate and ranges from 0.25% to 1.25% for the Base Rate.
-Subject to customary breakage fees for loans under the Euro Rate Option that are prepaid on a day other than the last day of the applicable Interest Period, prepayment may be made without penalty or premium at any time upon the required notice to the Bank.
+Subject to customary breakage fees for loans under the Euro Rate Option that are prepaid on a day other than the last day of the applicable Interest Period (as defined), prepayment may be made without penalty or premium at any time upon the required notice to the Bank.

 During the fourth quarter of 2016, we paid cash of approximately \$61 million and borrowed \$140 million on the line of credit to complete the acquisition of Enovation Controls.
-During the first quarter of 2017 we repaid \$16 million of the borrowings.
+During the first half of 2017 we repaid \$16 million of the borrowings.

-During the first quarter of 2017, we declared a shared distribution dividend of \$0.02 per share payable on March 31, 2017, to shareholders of record as of March 15, 2017 and a quarterly cash dividend of \$0.09 per share payable on April 15, 2017, to shareholders of record as of March 31, 2017.
+During the second quarter of 2017, we declared a quarterly cash dividend of \$0.09 per share payable on July 15, 2017, to shareholders of record as of June 30, 2017.
 The declaration and payment of future dividends is subject to the sole discretion of the Board of Directors, and any determination as to the payment of future dividends will depend upon our profitability, financial condition, capital needs, future prospects and other factors deemed pertinent by the Board of Directors.